ewe2/ewe2.ninja/content/stuff/music/music.md

   patterns which then can be alternated in song mode.
 It misses some onboard effects but stimulates creativity.

+* **Maschine Mk3** I needed something better than the SR-16 and more hands-on than just softsynths so after a lot of questing I settled on Maschine and its ecosystem, mainly because its impossible to ignore Kontakt these days and I had to get it.
+I do want another drum machine thingy though.
+Maschine is great in its own way though, and when I can get all the synths talking to each other, the synergy between the modx and maschine will I hope be fruitful.
+Until then, its going to be my beatbox.

 #### Synthesizers

+* **Yamaha Modx88** Polyphonic digital 88-key synthesizer.
+This was a very big purchase.
+I decided to merge two aims, a polyphonic synthesiser with a piano and Yamaha obviously targeted someone like me with this synth.
+It's basically a cut-down Montage but still has a LOT of sound-design capability in there if you want to dig into it, but if not, it's very targeted towards live performance needs.
+For most people, the smaller keyboards will suffice but for someone who wants the better keyboard, you can't avoid the 88 to get the weighted keys, but there's no aftertouch.
+It's a fully complient MIDI controller which will be handy later to control other things.
+The learning curve has been quite steep and there's a lot of stuff I've not bothered with yet but it can be quite useful as a sketchpad for ideas and once you're up to speed you can get a lot done, particularly connected to a DAW.

 * **Novation Bass Station II**: A monophonic analog synthesizer, it really ticks all the boxes for basic synthesis for me.
 I love the aftertouch on the